eatahine/alx-low_level_programming/0x01-variables_if_else_while/README.md

-1-last_digit.c -Complete the source code in order to print the last digit of the number stored in the variable n 2-print_alphabet.c -Write a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c -Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line
+1-last_digit.c -Complete the source code in order to print the last digit of the number stored in the variable n 2-print_alphabet.c -Write a program that prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c -Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line 4-print_alphabt -program that prints the alphabet in lowercase, followed by a new line.
+Print all the letters except q and e